Rajpratik71/linux-manPages/amixer.md

               Shows a complete list of card controls with their contents.

        cset <CONTROL> <PARAMETER> ...
               Sets the card control contents.
-The identifier has these compo‐
-              nents:  iface,  name, index, device, subdevice, numid.
+The identifier has these components: iface, name, index, device, subdevice, numid.
 The next argument specifies the value of control.

        cget <CONTROL>
               Shows the card control contents.
 The identifier has same syntax as for the cset command.

 OPTIONS
        -c card

               Select the card number to control.
-The device name created from this parameter has syntax 'hw:N' where N is specified card num‐ ber.
+The device name created from this parameter has syntax 'hw:N' where N is specified card number.

        -D device

               Select the device name to control.
 The default control name is 'default'.

        -s | --stdin

-              Read from stdin and execute the command on  each  line  sequen‐ tially.
+              Read from stdin and execute the command on each line sequentially.
 When this option is given, the command in command-line arguments is ignored.

               Only sset and cset are accepted.
 Other commands are ignored.
 The commands to unmatched ids are ignored without errors too.

        -h     Help: show syntax.

        -q     Quiet mode.
 Do not show results of changes.

        -R     Use the raw value for evaluating the percentage representation.
 This is the default mode.

-       -M     Use the mapped volume for evaluating the percentage representa‐ tion like alsamixer, to be more natural for human ear.
+       -M     Use the mapped volume for evaluating the percentage representation like alsamixer, to be more natural for human ear.

 EXAMPLES
        amixer -c 1 sset Line,0 80%,40% unmute cap
               will set the second soundcard's left line input volume to 80% and right line input to 40%, unmute it, and select it as a source for capture (recording).

        amixer -c 1 -- sset Master playback -20dB
               will set the master volume of the second card to -20dB.
 If the master has multiple channels, all channels are set to the same value.

        amixer -c 1 set PCM 2dB+
               will increase the PCM volume of the second card with 2dB.
 When both playback and capture volumes exist, this is applied to both volumes.

        amixer -c 2 cset iface=MIXER,name='Line Playback Volume",index=1 40%
               will set the third soundcard's second line playback volume(s) to 40%

        amixer -c 2 cset numid=34 40%
               will set the 34th soundcard element to 40%